 And then I go off to the pool with my kids.

-It affects my blogging—for the better
+It affects my writing for the better

 And though I don’t force it, my Fake Breaks always, always help recenter the cross-hairs on my blogging scope.
 I re-enter my work with new ideas, a fresh perspective, and an eagerness to get back at it.
 I remember why I love blogging so much, and I come back after six weeks or so, excited to unpack my brain and put some flesh on a few of those ideas.

-I started this blog on a whim when we lived overseas, and five plus years later, it’s our family’s main livelihood.
-My passion has turned in to my work, and I couldn’t be more grateful for that.
+I started this blog on a whim when we lived overseas, and five-plus years later, it’s our family’s main livelihood.
+My passion has turned into my work, and I couldn’t be more grateful for that.
 But by every May, somehow, I’ve forgotten that, and when my work feels like drudgery instead, it’s a signal in my life to stop and breathe.

-I’m going to ease back in to regular work on the Internet this month, but mentally, I’m still going to focus most of my energy offline.
+I’m going to ease back into regular work on the Internet this month, but mentally, I’m still going to focus most of my energy offline.
 As much as I love this blog, it only has the power to determine how much sleep I get, what I think about, or how I feel if I let it.
 My break was a sobering—and ecstatic!—reminder that the world is beautiful, colorful, full of life…and three-dimensional.